Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Experiment

-Here we try to explore the effect of different training algorithm on our AW-Net.
-We choose two different state-of-the-art methods, MTARD \cite{Zhao2022Enhanced} and TRADES \cite{zhang2019theoretically}, and visualize the performance and the training loss of AW-Net on CIFAR-10 and CIFAR-100 in Figure \ref{trades_out}.
-The results show the model trained based on MTARD has better performances than TRADES, our model can achieve good performance with the help of MTARD.
+Here we explore the effect of different training algorithms on our AW-Net.
+We choose three different state-of-the-art methods, PGD-AT \cite{madry2017towards}, TRADES \cite{zhang2019theoretically}, and MTARD \cite{Zhao2022Enhanced}, and shows the performance on CIFAR-10.
+The results in Figure \ref{table:different training baseline} show the model based on MTARD has better performances than TRADES and PGD-AT in both accuracy and robustness.
+In the metric of $\mathcal{A}_{w}$, MTARD can bring 2.29\% improvement under the evaluation of AA.
+This verifies that MTARD is suitable to train our dynamic network.